Thomas Burgess (bishop of Salisbury): Life

-In June 1803 his old friend Henry Addington, then prime minister, appointed Burgess bishop of St Davids, by far the largest of the Welsh sees.
+In June 1803, his old friend Henry Addington, then prime minister, appointed Burgess bishop of St Davids, by far the largest of the Welsh sees.
 He held the see for over twenty years, retaining his prebendal stall in Durham.
 Burgess was "the first Welsh bishop for generations to devote himself to his duties...
 [He] was enthusiastically in favour of clergy who could preach in Welsh ... [and] equally enthusiastically in favour of giving church patronage to Welsh cultural activities."
 In 1804 a Welsh translation of a catechism written by Burgess was published at Carmarthen.
 He refused to induct clergy ignorant of Welsh into Welsh-speaking parishes.
 To educate Welsh clergy for the diocese, Burgess founded and endowed St David's College, Lampeter (now the Lampeter campus of the University of Wales Trinity Saint David).
 After nearly twenty years of preparation, the foundation stone for the college was laid in 1822; students were first admitted on St David's Day 1827.
 Burgess also established the Society for Promoting Christian Knowledge in the diocese and was a prime mover in the creation of the Cambrian Societies, organisers of the provincial eisteddfodau.
 "He devoted himself with such zeal to the reformation of his diocese as to make a deep mark on the history of the Welsh church".

 In 1825 Burgess was translated Bishop of Salisbury, resigning his stall in Durham.
 He was the last Bishop of Salisbury to be ex officio Chancellor of the Order of the Garter.
-Both at Salisbury and at St David's, Burgess founded a Church Union Society for the assistance of infirm and distressed clergymen.
+Both at Salisbury and at St Davids, Burgess founded a Church Union Society for the assistance of infirm and distressed clergymen.
 Burgess opposed both Unitarianism and Catholic Emancipation.
-The latter policy led to several clashes with the Government: the Duke of Wellington told him sharply that he would do far more to strengthen the Protestant faith by staying in his diocese and minding his flock than he could by bombarding the Government with political pamphlets.
+The latter policy led to several clashes with the Government; the Duke of Wellington told him sharply that he would do far more to strengthen the Protestant faith by staying in his diocese and minding his flock than he could by bombarding the Government with political pamphlets.

 Thomas Burgess was a founding member of the Odiham Agricultural Society in 1783 and played a leading role in establishing the Royal Veterinary College in order to contribute to improved education in the treatment of sick animals.
 He was elected a Fellow of the Royal Society in 1807.
 In 1820 he was appointed first president of the recently founded Royal Society of Literature.

-On 1 October 1799, Burgess married Margery, daughter of John Bright of Pontefract in Yorkshire, a marriage without children.
+On 1 October 1799, Burgess married Margery, daughter of John Bright of Pontefract in Yorkshire; the marriage was without children.
 He died on 19 February 1837, and was buried in Salisbury Cathedral on 27 February.
 His monument is sculpted by William Osmond.
 His widow died in 1842.